nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 ```

 The puzzles start with the same number of full bottles as the number of colours.
-Mirroring the version of the game I've been playing, I also decided to use
+Mirroring the version of the game I've been playing, I decided to use
-bottles of height 4, and to add two extra empty bottles at the start.
-To make a
+bottles of height 4 and to add 2 extra empty bottles at the start.
-new puzzle, I therefore:

-1. Make a list with 4 copies of each colour
-2. Shuffle it
-3. Split it into a list of bottles of height 4
-4. Add two empty bottles
-5. Convert the list into a `Map`

-In code it looks like this:
+I ended up with the following function to make a new random assortment of
+bottles:

 ```haskell
 randomBottles :: MonadRandom m => PuzzleSize -> m Bottles